 Foreign Intel: Adventures of Cousin Ivan & Uncle Sam

 Ok, you may say, sure Allende was slightly “problematic” but the opposition was totally the tool of the CIA.
-As we all know, once the CIA is invoked, you lose the argument.
-Problem is CIA involvement was limited and, largely, woefully inept.
+As we all know, once the CIA is invoked, you lose the argument, the CIA being every leftist’s explanation for Latin American affairs.
+The problem is that CIA involvement was limited and, largely, woefully inept.
+Less James Bond and more Keystone Kops.
 America’s early intervention in Chile was a mixed bag.
 In the War of the Pacific, the US backed down for fear of mighty Chilean navy (that’s not a joke).
 In the 1891 civil war, we sided with Balmaceda who, after nine months, lost the war and committed suicide.
-Ironically it was the British who were accused of engineering his downfall, starting a weird trend of Chilean presidents shooting themselves in September.
+Ironically it was the British who were accused of engineering his downfall, starting a weird trend of Chilean presidents shooting themselves.

 Things picked up in 1958 when Alessandri won the presidential elections, beating Allende.
 When it came for Round 2, the CIA spare no expense on radio and print advertisements against Allende, who lost to the Christian Democrat, Eduardo Frei Montalva.
 By the CIA’s own study, they estimated their assistance helped Frei Montalva upgrade his victory from a mere plurality to an outright majority.
 Ironically when a Chilean air force officer approached the US embassy and the CIA regarding a potential coup, they were strongly rebuffed.